jmigpin/editor/README.md

 - `FontRunes`: output the current font runes.
 - `OpenExternal`: open the row with the preferred external application (ex: useful to open an image, pdf, etc).
 - `OpenFilemanager`: open the row directory with the external filemanager.
-- `OpenTerminalExt`: open the row directory with the external terminal.
+- `OpenTerminal`: open the row directory with the external terminal.
-- `OpenTerminalEmu`: open the row directory with the internal terminal emulator.
+- `OpenTerminalIntegrated`: open the row directory with the internal terminal emulator.
 - `LsprotoCloseAll`: closes all running lsp client/server connections.
 Next call will auto start again.
 Useful to stop a misbehaving server that is not responding.
 - `LsprotoRename <new-name>`: Renames the identifiers under the text cursor using the loaded lsp instance.
 Uses the row/active-row filename, and the cursor index as the "offset" argument.
 - `LsprotoCallers`: lists callers of the identifier under the text cursor using the loaded lsp instance.
 Uses the row/active-row filename, and the cursor index as the "offset" argument.
 Also known as: call hierarchy incoming calls.